M.A. Free University Berlin;

 Dr. phil.
 Free University Berlin

-I am also working on a comprehensive history of theology in Islam that can be used as a textbook in college courses.
-Readable and accessible yet still reliable and detailed, it will cover Islamic theology from the early disputes triggered by the killing of Caliph ‘Uthman in 656 to the latest discussions about Islam and democracy.
+Another, more long-term project is a comprehensive history of theology in Islam that can be used as a textbook in college courses.
+Readable and accessible yet still reliable and detailed, it will cover Islamic theology from the early disputes triggered by the murder of Caliph ‘Uthman in 656 to the latest discussions about Islam and politics.